Coming with family

 Pre-school for young children (1–6 years)

-If you will be bringing young children with you in need of day care services/pre-school, you should register with the City of Lund as soon as possible.
+If you will be bringing young children with you in need of daycare services/preschool, you should register with the City of Lund as soon as possible.
 If you want your child to have a place in a pre-school in August, you should ideally apply for a place already before the last day of February the same year.
 It is possible to apply before you have received admission to Lund University and before you have your Swedish personal number.
-If you will be living in Lund, you are guaranteed to receive a place at a pre-school within three months.
-To apply, please email barnochskola [at] lund [dot] se and request an application form.
+If you will be living in Lund, you are guaranteed to receive a place at a preschool within three months.
+To apply, you will need to fill in a form and follow the instructions presented on the Lund Municipality website listed below.

 Compulsory School and Upper Secondary School